Investigations

 Source: Special Inspector General Report to the U.S. Congress, Operation Atlantic Resolve: Including U.S. Government Activities Related to Ukraine

 Note: Some data may reflect two or more agencies targeting the same entity.
 Investigations data includes full and preliminary investigations only, derived from the relevant Investigative Special Inspector General/Lead Inspector General case management system(s).
 Percentages may not total due to rounding.
-Open matters as of June 30, 2024.
+Open matters as of September 30, 2024.

 Investigators and Partners Involved